 Winters are usually a challenge for just about everyone in the Midwest area.
-But when the snow begins to fall or icy conditions are present, Palatine's Department of of Public Works is ready to set their snow and ice removal operation plan into motion to have the streets cleared and you on your way as quickly and safely as possible.
+But when the snow begins to fall or icy conditions are present, Palatine's Department of Public Works is ready to set their snow and ice removal operation plan into motion to have the streets cleared and motorists on their way as quickly and safely as possible.

 The Village plows 167 center lane miles.
 The 167 miles are divided into 11 sections with two trucks assigned to each route.
 Depending on the type or amount of snow fall, it can take approximately 6 to 7 hours to clear 14 miles of streets.
-Major streets are plowed first, such as Northwest Highway, Palatine and Hicks Roads.
-Then the secondary and residential street including cul-de-sacs are plowed.
+Major streets are plowed first, such as Northwest Highway, Palatine Road, and Hicks Road.
+Then the secondary and residential streets, including cul-de-sacs, are plowed.
 Please remember that the Snow Plowing Team is working as efficiently as possible to help maintain safe roads throughout the Village.